Bäckaby

 Bäckaby is a small village south of Vetlanda in the southern Swedish province of Småland.
 Bäckaby has a stone church, a kindergarten, a summer café and a small hostel called Plymska Huset.
-Bäckaby has 232 inhabitants.
 Bäckaby's old church was a wooden church which was moved to Jönköping in 1902.
 Its oldest parts were from the 14th century.
 The church was burnt to the ground in 2000.